jethrogb/ssltrace/README.md

   * libdw
   * NSS/GnuTLS debug symbols

+For example, on Ubuntu 14.10: `sudo apt-get install libdw1 libgnutls28-dbg`

 NSS and GnuTLS internal structures are not defined in public headers.
 If you want to trace programs that use these libraries, you'll need to have the debugging symbols installed.
 Mozilla products such as Firefox have been known to ship with its own version of the NSS libraries.